reecepadilla/osticket-prereqs/README.md

 </p>
 <p>
   To start off, you need to have a Microsoft Azure account in order to create the Windows 10 virtual machine(vm).
 Once your account is created go into the upper search bar and lookup "Virtual Machine".
 Create a new virtual machine and resource group.
 Make sure to select Windows 10 and a size of at least 2 vCPUS as shown in the image above.
 Next create a username and password that you will remember.
 Next click create.
+Once created, use your personal computer to open remote desktop.
+Login in using your virtual machine's public IP address and username and password that you created.
 </p>
 <br />